noaione/yuusha-shoukan-ln/sources/v08/chapter4.md

 [Milady?!]

-All of them look like they’re dangerous memorabilias...No, they’re items that aren’t on the level of mere memorabilias anymore, as they have greatly exceeded Lilia-san’s tolerance level and made Lilia-san faint.
+All of them look like they’re dangerous memorabilias...
+No, they’re items that aren’t on the level of mere memorabilias anymore, as they have greatly exceeded Lilia-san’s tolerance level and made Lilia-san faint.
 While looking at Lilia-san with pity, the next person to open her envelope was Sieg-san...
 Sieg-san’s